rkrux/bitcoincore_prnotes/31404-script-notes.md

  P2TR - ScriptPath | 03 OP_PUSHBYTES_65 65_BYTES_SIG OP_PUSHBYTES_XX XX_BYTES_SCRIPT c0<32_BYTES_INTERNALPUBKEY><MERKLEPATH>

 ## Common limits/numbers:
- * 10,000 bytes for the witness script.
+ * 10,000 bytes for the total script size including the scriptSig.
+For Tapscript, there is no such limit including the witness data.
  * 100 stack items before the witness script in witness.
  * 520 bytes limit each stack item.
  * 520 bytes limit for the redeemScript (much smaller than the witnessScript).
  * With the 520 byte limit, maximum 15 pubkeys can be used in the multi-sig script nested inside the P2SH.
 More than 15 keys in the script is consensus invalid.
+ * Max 1000 items in the stack at any point during execution.
+ * Max 201 non-push opcodes in the script, no such limit for TapScript.
  * The Merkle Path length is limited to 128 branch/leaf hashes.
 Thus, possible script trees are 2^128.